 1. Make Your Mobile-Friendly Landing Page with Responsive DesignScott Brinker of Search Engine Land makes a great case for native mobile landing pages, but if you are looking for a solution that will work across all devices, start with responsive design.
 To simplify the initial stages of designing a responsive page, use 3 breakpoints (the resolution at which the layout changes): desktop (1024px), tablet (768px) and mobile (360px).
 Design for each of these widths as a guide for your wireframes and mockups.

 2. As Available Real Estate Decreases, So Should the Amount of ContentWhen considering these 3 breakpoints, keep in mind how user intent and needs will change depending on what device they are using.
 For instance, your customer on a mobile device may not be as likely to fill out your landing page form as they are to place a phone call (de-emphasize the form and increase the attention given to the phone number and be sure to make it clickable).
 A tablet user may not need as much information or even a hero shot to move them to the form.
 Evaluate your content with care and use dynamic serving to provide each user with only the content required to convert.

+3. Test, Test, Test (and Test Some More)Remember when you are coding, your 3 mockups/breakpoints are strictly a starting place.
+The best way to test how your page responds is to start with a finished layout and then resize your browser window until the design breaks – make that another breakpoint in your CSS and then continue on.
+You’ll find that your landing page will flow much smoother.
 Once you have your responsive landing page in place, don’t kick your legs up and pat yourself on the back just yet.
 Keep testing every element on the page.
 Or give that native mobile page a shot now.
 Either way, by utilizing responsive design you should see improved landing page functionality and a reduction in the barrier to conversion.
 So go out and get those mobile leads.